 Training

 You may train to learn a language or gain proficiency with a tool, skill, armor, or weapon.
-Training costs 50 gp per week.
-At the end of the week make a DC 19 ability check.
+Training costs 50 gp per week, and you must be able to find a tutor proficient in the skill, tool, or language.
+At the end of the week make a DC 15 ability check.
 Success means you have gained the proficiency.
 The ability check depends on what you are trying to learn.
 Languages use Intelligence, skills use the key ability for that skill, tools use the key ability they would generally be used with, armor and weapons use Strength (or Dexterity for ranged and finesse weapons).
 You must have light armor proficiency to train for medium armor, and medium armor proficiency to train for heavy armor.

 Work a Job